vedangiitb/Credit-card-Fraud-detection/README.md

 This project is about finding credit card fraud transactions

 Preprocessing:
-Since the number of normal transactions were much more compared to normal transactions, SMOTE was used XGboost and Decision Tree Classifiers
+Since the number of normal transactions were much more compared to normal transactions, SMOTE was used with XGboost and Decision Tree Classifiers
 However with ISolation Forest, SMOTE wasn't applied on data as the algorithm looks for isolating points to classify the fraud transactions

 Models used: Isolation Forest ,XGboost, Decision Tree Classifier